-< Oldest Seaport Photo Collection >
+< Oldest Seaport Photos >

 A seaport is a port that's built on the sea.
 It's a point of entry for ships bringing passengers or freight into a city.
 Seaports can have one or more wharves where ships can dock to load and discharge cargo and passengers.

 Gloucester Harbor was first visited and mapped by Samuel de Champlain in 1605–06, and the site (at Stage Fort Park) was settled by colonists from Dorchester, England, in 1623.
+By 1626, the outpost was abandoned, and many settlers relocated to Naumkeag (modern-day Salem), where the land was more fertile.
+This early failure highlights the disconnect between European expectations and the realities of the New England environment—a theme that would recur in Gloucester’s history.

-Named for Gloucester, England, and incorporated as a town in 1642, it has flourished as a maritime and fishing center since that time.
+Named for Gloucester, England, and incorporated as a town in 1642, it eventually flourished as a maritime and fishing center since that time.
 Its fishermen sailed from the Capes of Virginia to Greenland and Iceland.

 The Fisherman’s Memorial, a bronze statue facing the harbor, honors those lost at sea (said to total more than 10,000).
 Since the late 19th century, the traditional Yankee fishermen have been reinforced by Portuguese and Italian immigrants.